Skip to content

 Impact of cascading:

-• The behavior of some APIs will be different.
-For historical reasons, the requests sent by Datakit and the request URLs on Kodo are different.
-Dataway plays the role of an API translator here.
-In cascaded scenarios, the API translation function is disabled.
+• Some API behaviors will differ.
+Due to historical reasons, there are differences between the requests sent by Datakit and the request URLs on Kodo.
+Dataway plays a role in API translation here.
+In cascaded scenarios, the API translation feature is disabled.

-• The cascaded Dataway will not send heartbeat requests to the center.
-Because the next-level Dataway does not handle this request (so it returns 404).
+• A cascaded Dataway will not send heartbeat requests to the center.
+Because the next-level Dataway does not handle this request (resulting in a 404).

 Dataway Installation